We're Not Gonna Sleep Tonight

 "We're Not Gonna Sleep Tonight" is a song by English recording artist Emma Bunton from her debut solo album, A Girl Like Me (2001).
 Written by Bunton and Rhett Lawrence, the track was released in the United Kingdom as the album's third and final single on 10 December 2001.
 It debuted and peaked at number 20 on the UK Singles Chart, becoming the album's lowest-peaking single.
-The music video for the song was directed by Phil Griffin.